4shub/boost.avoice.info/README.md

-# We must hold the Minneapolis criminal justice system accountable and demand justice for George Floyd, a Black man murdered in cold blood by four cops in the Minneapolis Police Department.
+# We must hold the criminal justice system accountable for brutality, murder, and unjust sentences.
+This project began as a way to demand justice for George Floyd, a Black man murdered in cold blood by four cops in the Minneapolis Police Department.
+It has now expanded to support others affected by injustice.

 **Learn more here [https://blacklivesmatters.carrd.co/]()**